 Current Care Guidelines are independent, evidence-based clinical practice guidelines.
 These national guidelines cover important issues related to Finnish health, medical treatment as well as prevention of diseases.
-The guidelines are intended as a basis for treatment decisions, and can be used by physicians, healthcare professionals and citizens.
+The guidelines are intended as a basis for treatment decisions, and can be used by physicians, dentists, healthcare professionals and citizens.

-The guidelines are developed by the Finnish Medical Society Duodecim in association with various medical specialist societies.
+The guidelines are developed by the Finnish Medical Society Duodecim in association with various medical specialist associations.
 The Current Care editorial team are responsible for the production of the guidelines.
 The guidelines are produced with public funding.

 Who are we?

 The Current Care Editorial staff comprises part-time editing doctors (Current Care editors), information specialists, technical editors participating in content production and editors and secretaries compiling patient versions and educational material.

 The Current Care Board directs the operations of the Current Care editorial office, and includes members representing a range of interest groups and Duodecim's management.

 We produce national, evidence-based clinical practice guidelines in support of health care decision making and for the benefit of the patient.

 Concise and easy-to-read guidelines support doctors' practical work and form a basis for compiling regional care programmes.
 Furthermore, these guidelines are applicable to medical practise in Finland.
 As such, they may include well-founded comments on significant health care issues for which no scientific evidence is available.
 The guidelines can be used to improve the quality of care and decrease inconsistencies between treatment practices.